-Despite the potentially turbulent times lying ahead as a result of the Brexit vote earlier this year, the corporate investment market is still moving and many of the essential rules regarding business takeovers remain relevant.
-Buyers should invest in businesses they understand, acknowledge the risks associated with the process or sector and take the necessary steps to mitigate against them.
+Despite the potentially turbulent times lying ahead if we enter a recession, the corporate investment market has high liquidity and is still moving.
+The essential rules regarding business takeovers remain relevant, not least Buyers should invest in businesses they understand, acknowledge the risks associated with the process or sector and take the necessary steps to mitigate against them.

 Some of the common key risks associated with business takeovers can be broadly split into three distinct groups; customer risk, supply chain risk and people risk and all three present specific challenges during the investment process.